 File other applications, if needed

-You may appeal against a PHC order that you are not satisfied with, or set aside an order made in your absence if you missed a court session.
+You may appeal against a court order that you are not satisfied with, or set aside an order made in your absence if you missed a court session.
 You may also apply to change an order.

 It is not compulsory for individuals to engage a lawyer for protection from harassment applications.
 However, you may wish to seek independent legal advice on your options as the courts can only assist you with the filing process.